ANDREA SEABROOK, Host:

 CORLEY: Boll says she is still figuring out what planting for her actually means.
 But she has heard about green burials and knows it does not involve any formaldehyde-based embalming.
 There's no concrete burial vault.
 No fancy mahogany casket.

-Mr. JOE SEHEE (Executive Director, Green Burial Council): Each year in this country, we bury enough embalming fluid to fill eight Olympic-sized swimming pools.
+JOE SEHEE: Each year in this country, we bury enough embalming fluid to fill eight Olympic-sized swimming pools.
 We bury more metal than what was used to build the Golden Gate Bridge and so much reinforced concrete in burial vaults that we could build a two-lane highway from New York to Detroit.

 CORLEY: Sehee recently took that message to what might be considered unfriendly territory, a convention of independent funeral home directors living in Chicago.
 John White(ph) and his family operates several funeral homes in the Minneapolis-St. Paul area.

-Mr. JOHN WHITE (Businessman, Minneapolis-St. Paul): I don't know if I don't understand it or I just don't buy it.
+JOHN WHITE: I don't know if I don't understand it or I just don't buy it.
 Don't get me wrong.
 I want to save the planet just as much as the next guy.

 CORLEY: But White says while embalming is not a legal requirement, it's a widespread practice that is good.
 He's skeptical about claims that steps like refrigeration or keeping a body on dry ice for viewing will be as effective.